 Another value of coming from a background of professional writing is that there is no such excuse as writer’s block.
-You can’t tell a client you can’t finish his specification or training curriculum because you had writer’s block.
+You can’t tell a client you can’t finish his specification or training curriculum because you have writer’s block.
 So I haven’t experienced it very much.
-In those moments where I’m not sure exactly what to do, I refer back to my diagrams and reexamine what’s going on, look for the connections between events and the characters and find the character motivations, or connecting events I’d forgotten or missed.
+In those moments where I’m not sure exactly what to do, I refer back to my diagrams and reexamine what’s going on, look for the connections between events and the characters, and find the character motivations or connecting events I’d forgotten or missed.
 We’re human beings, there is an emotional logic that goes into how we move through life.
 I’ve found this always works since I know the story.
-What I don’t understand are writers who tell me they let their characters take over their story, and how that causes writer’s block when they try to figure out what comes next.
-I think an author’s job regarding characters is similar to that of a movie director—you can give them their head a bit, as long as they stick to the story line.
+What I don’t understand are writers who tell me they let their characters take over their story and how that causes writer’s block when they try to figure out what comes next.
+I think an author’s job regarding characters is similar to that of a movie director—you can give them their head a bit as long as they stick to the storyline.
 That doesn’t mean your characters can’t grow or develop, but it’s your job as the author/director to make sure the overall story gets told.

-Memoir has prepared me to write long form, because I believe I would immerse myself in a fictional story I wanted to write, to the point that I would feel as though it had actually happened in my author persona.
-The main difference is, in memoir, since you’re dealing with a whole memory over years, you have to find what must be removed to reveal the story, where in fiction it takes accretion to build a story.
+Memoir has prepared me to write long-form because I believe I would immerse myself in a fictional story I wanted to write, to the point that I would feel as though it had actually happened in my author persona.
+The main difference is, in memoir, since you’re dealing with a whole memory over years, you have to find what must be removed to reveal the story, whereas in fiction, it takes accretion to build a story.
 But once you know it, if you’re blocked, it’s because there’s something mechanical going wrong in the story that you need to find by backing up to check out your big picture.

 What are you working on currently?

 ENCHANTED, the concluding book of the memoir.
 Fortunately, I wrote Things We Lost in the Night as a single story.
 I decided I was going to have to divide it into two books at a natural point in the storyline.
-It turned out to be exactly halfway in terms of time, and amazingly enough, a change in tone as well.
-While the first book is about the band struggling to survive and grow, and me trying to figure out my personal life, in the second book the band has achieved a comfortably high level of success, though not producing the hit records we want so desperately to achieve.
-I’ve finally discovered personal happiness and dare to tweak the ears of fate in attempts to find a way to overcome the band’s greatest hurdle.
-The crisis in the band comes from struggling with our inability to reach that final rung to national prominence, and more importantly from the security we’ve achieved.
+It turned out to be exactly halfway in terms of time and, amazingly enough, a change in tone as well.
+While the first book is about the band struggling to survive and grow and me trying to figure out my personal life, in the second book, the band has achieved a comfortably high level of success, though not producing the hit records we wanted so desperately to achieve.
+I’ve finally discovered personal happiness and dare to tweak the ears of fate in an attempt to find a way to overcome the band’s greatest hurdle.
+The crisis in the band comes from struggling with our inability to ascend to that final rung of national prominence and, more importantly, from the security we’ve achieved.
 Our differences are separating us, rather than binding us together as they did when were traveling.
-The feeling that everything is perfect in my personal life turns in an instant to a quagmire of despair and a hurricane of emotions that threatens my sanity.
-Can I save either my band, or my family, or both—or neither.
+The feeling that everything is perfect in my personal life turns in an instant into a quagmire of despair and a hurricane of emotions that threatens my sanity.
+Can I save either my band, or my family, or both—or neither?

 When you’re not writing, what do you like to do?

 It’s so embarrassing.
-When I’m not reading, I love to read, and I like to go to movies on weekday mornings, when no one’s around.
+When I’m not reading, I love to read, and I like to go to movies on weekday mornings when no one’s around.
 I’m at my computer every single day.
 It’s such a habit to write that I cannot face a day without it.
 Thank goodness my wife gets me out of the house for walks with our Chili Dog and to broadening events of various kinds.
-We live in a college town and there always presentations of some kind available.
-Sometimes we get into Los Angeles for various musical events, too.
+We live in a college town, and there are always presentations of some kind available.
+Sometimes, we get to Los Angeles for various musical events, too.

-What are some of your most favourite books of all time?
+What are some of your most favorite books of all time?

 For inspiration, I can always look to Richard Bach’s Illusions of A Reluctant Messiah, and Steven Pressfield’s Do The Work.

-I love Dennis Lehane’s A Drink Before the War, and his other earliest books.
+I love Dennis Lehane’s A Drink Before the War, and his other earlier books.
 I am in awe of Kiana Davenport’s The House of Many Gods, and Kaui Hart Hemmings, The Descendants.

 Is there anything specific you’d like to try writing about in the future?

 I can hardly wait to finish the memoir.
-I had some choices when I chose it to write, and I’m more than ready to pick one those, or something entirely new.
+I had some choices when I chose which to write, and I’m more than ready to pick one of those or maybe something entirely new.
 I had no idea this book would take five years and counting.

 During the years I spent developing Imperial Wars, my graphical online multiplayer strategy game, I developed a backstory of a galactic empire on the brink of destruction.
-I’ve already divided into a trilogy, and written a few chapters when I took a forced break after the memoir’s first draft.
+I’ve already divided that up into a trilogy and written a few chapters when I took a forced break after the memoir’s first draft.

-I have been developing a present-day character, that I’d like to write about.
+I have been developing a present-day character that I’d like to write about.
 He is essentially an outlaw, dishonorably discharged from the army where he was a Ranger.
 He stands accused of a brutal act that he can barely remember in Afghanistan and struggles with bouts of mental illness.
-He takes odd jobs as an off-the-grid, off-the-book private investigator and squats in a rundown boat in a down-at-the-heels marina, in Long Beach, California.
-I have an interesting idea for a first case that I’ve been discussing with a friend of mine that deals with retribution, the death penalty, the murder of an elderly woman by a child, and a conspiracy.
+He takes odd jobs as an off-the-grid, off-the-book private investigator and squats in a rundown boat in a down-at-the-heels marina in Long Beach, California.
+I have an interesting idea for a first case that I’ve been discussing with an author friend of mine that deals with retribution, the death penalty, the murder of an elderly woman by a child, and a conspiracy.

-Someone close to me has suggested a series of fictional, based loosely on fact, sequel to this memoir.
+Someone close to me suggested a series of fictional, based loosely on fact, sequels to this memoir.
 It makes me wonder …

 Which of your characters do you love the most and why?